“Silence is a source of great strength.” – Lau Tzu

 The words of philosopher Lau Tzu are not wishful musings; they are backed up by science.
 A study found that in a high-pressure situation, both parties could gain power if they leveraged silence.
 (1)

-These days, most people are focused on getting time back.
-They attempt to do so by multi-tasking: listening to podcasts or digital books while commuting, streaming TV shows while they clean, using mobile devices during meals, and many more ways.
+These days, most people are focused on regaining their time.
+They attempt to do so by multitasking: listening to podcasts or digital books while commuting, streaming TV shows while cleaning, using mobile devices during meals, and many more ways.
 People have inundated themselves with noise.

 Why People Fear Silence

 The fear of silence has become especially prevalent in the 21st century.
-People living in the United States are bombarded with noise all day, every day.
+People living in the United States are constantly bombarded with noise, 24 hours a day.
 Technology has even made it possible to have multiple forms of sound happening simultaneously.
 In addition to sources such as music and TV, most people live in areas surrounded by neighbors and/or businesses.
-This situation introduces a variety of manmade sounds that include car and motorcycle engines, landscaping equipment and children playing.
+This situation introduces a variety of man-made sounds, including car and motorcycle engines, landscaping equipment, and children playing.

-While some people get annoyed by this constant noise, many find it comforting – even if they do not realize it.
+While some people find this constant noise annoying, many find it comforting – even if they are not aware of it.
 Why?
 It has become a normal part of their daily lives.
 So, when the sound stops, people instinctively feel uneasy.

 Silence Is Healthy

-In contrast, silence fosters the growth of neurons – a process that is essential for good health.
-The absence of noise also supports mental clarity and the easing of tension.
-It is easier to live in the moment and get in touch with oneself without noise interfering.
+In contrast, silence promotes the growth of neurons, a process crucial for maintaining good health.
+The absence of noise also supports mental clarity and eases tension.
+It is easier to live in the moment and connect with oneself without noise interference.

 Gaining Power with Silence